GhalaMoh4/Bookstore/README.md

-# bookstor
+# bookstore
-its a simple python project for a bookstor
+##its a simple GUI python project for a bookstore
+###it contain two files, one for login and one for the form input.